salvis2/terraform-aws/README.md

 This repository will help us enforce a documentation onto the Pangeo JupyterHub deployment.
 The added benefit of using Terraform is that a lot of the AWS infrastructure can now be written as code.
 This aids in readability, reproducability, and flexibility.
 Terraform is a provider-agnostic Infrastructure-as-Code (IAC) tool, free to use, and has a decently large user group.

+Note: It may feel like there are a lot of different moving parts to this setup.
+This is true.
+Currently, Terraform and eksctl are both used to create infrastructure on AWS. eksctl requires much less configuration than Terraform, but has a much more limited set of use cases and can only affect one cloud provider.
+In the future, we hope to have everything spun up on Terraform.

+Once the cluster is set up, we need to install software on the it.
+We do this with `kubectl apply` and `helm upgrade`, which are two different softwares.
+Kubectl is the kubernetes command line tool, which we use to install software that are completely defined in local files (k8s-autoscaler.yml).
+Helm is the kubernetes package manager, which can find and deploy software that is publicly available online.
+We pass configuration files with Helm to override default settings.

 ## Repo Contents

 The ec2 folder has Terraform files to setup an AWS EC2 instance.